AdobeDocs/federated-audience-composition.en/help/compositions/activities/fork.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_fork_transitions"
 >title="Fork activity transitions"
 >abstract="By default, two transitions are created with a **Fork** activity.
-Click the **Add transition** button to define an additional outbound transition, and enter its label."
+Select the **Add transition** button to define an additional outbound transition, and enter its label."

 The **Fork** activity allows you to create outbound transitions to start several activities at the same time.